miangelisse-ux/intake-automation/README.md

 This system was deployed to streamline client intake scheduling, reduce manual coordination, prevent double-booking, and automatically send confirmations to clients and alerts to admins.

+## Problem

+Manual intake appointment scheduling led to booking conflicts, missed confirmations, and inefficient staff communication.
+This automation standardizes scheduling, validates appointments, and sends automated notifications to clients and staff.

 ## Usage

 - User fills out a Google Form with intake appointment details.